 The Miller indices calculator determines the interplanar distance for cubic crystal systems.
 It was introduced in 1839 by a British mineralogist named Prof. William Hallowes Miller.
-Miller indices are part of X-ray crystallography, which are useful to study the optical properties of atoms and molecules using their crystal structures.
+Miller indices are part of X-ray crystallography, which are useful to study the optical properties of atoms (cf. atom calculator) and molecules using their crystal structures.

 In addition to the optical properties, it is also helpful to observe dislocations during the plastic deformations in an atomic structure, i.e., the strain at the atomic level.
 The knowledge is crucial in nanofabrication or machining nano wafers.
 There are different kinds of crystal lattices; this calculator focuses on cubic structures in particular.

 The topic is a fundamental concept in material sciences that has implications in various fields.
-This article will help you understand the definition of Miller indices and steps on how to calculate Miller indices.
+This article will help you understand the definition of Miller indices and the steps on how to calculate Miller indices.

 What are Miller indices?